Peuf54/Peuf54/README.md

 ## 📫 How to reach me

 You can reach me at h.petament@icloud.com, or on [LinkedIn](https://www.linkedin.com/in/hugo-petament/).
-You can also check out my [portfolio](http://hugoptm.com) - it's under construction, but isn't that the developer's perpetual state? 😉
+You can also check out my [portfolio](http://hugoptm.com) - it's under construction, but isn't that the developer's perpetual state?😉 (For now it's just my shopping list)

 ## 💻 Technologies